History of GoFundMe in Timeline

 June 2023: Controversial Crowdfunding for Police Officer's Family

-In June 2023, following the killing of Nahel Merzouk by a French police officer, a controversial crowdfunding campaign in favor of the officer's family was organized by Jean Messiha, reaching €1.6 million.
-The killing sparked widespread protests and riots in France.
+In June 2023, after the killing of Nahel Merzouk by a French police officer, far-right activist Jean Messiha organised a controversial crowdfunding in favor of the police officer's family, which reached €1.6 million, sparking widespread protests and riots in France.

 August 2023: GoFundMe Freezes Funds for The Grayzone

-In August 2023, GoFundMe froze more than $90,000 from 1,100 contributors to The Grayzone, citing unspecified "external concerns" believed to be political.
+In August 2023, GoFundMe froze more than $90,000 from contributors to The Grayzone, citing unspecified "external concerns", which founder Max Blumenthal believed were political and related to coverage of the Russian invasion of Ukraine.

 In December 2024, multiple campaigns for the legal defense fund of the alleged shooter involved in the killing of UnitedHealthCare CEO Brian Thompson were removed from GoFundMe.

-By the beginning of 2024, GoFundMe had facilitated the raising of over $30 billion, contributed by over 150 million donors since 2010.
+From 2010 through early 2024, GoFundMe facilitated the raising of more than $30 billion, contributed by over 150 million donors.